ZloyBaklan/Bot_discord/README.md

 It is added to the server and
 for now is intended to inform users about the channel admin and server rules, and briefly navigate through it.
+The bot is able to respond to key phrases and give an answer to them, the makings of a dialogue.

 Uses Discord token and API.